oluchilinda/oluchilinda/README.md

 -->

 I am a software developer and Technical Content Writer<br>
 I love to build applications that add values to businesses .
-Some technologies I enjoy <br>
-working with are PYthon, Flask, Django, Scikit-learn , Pandas and Numpy etc.
+Some technologies I enjoy working with are PYthon, Flask, Django, Scikit-learn , Pandas and Numpy etc.

 ### 🔭 I’m currently working on an interesting Flask REST API guide.
-We would be building a note writing REST API (a diary app)
+Building a note writing REST API (a diary app)

 > - [Structuring a Flask Restful project for production.](https://oluchiorji.com/structuring-a-flask-restful-api-for-production/)
 >  - [Creating Custom Error Pages and Handling Exceptions for Flask](https://oluchiorji.com/creating-custom-error-pages-and-handling-exceptions-for-flask/)